Asparagus à la Flamande with Hollandaise made from smoked butter with parsley and wild garlic

 Medium

 This is a culinary twist on the classic asparagus à la flamande.
 The star remains juicy asparagus, poached eggs, and fresh herbs.
-The butter for the light parsley-wild garlic-hollandaise is first smoked!
-Really so delicious and easy to make!
-Wild garlic and asparagus peak at the same time in spring – and that combination is truly delightful.
+The butter for the airy parsley-wild garlic-hollandaise is first smoked!
+It's really so delicious and easy to make!
+Wild garlic and asparagus peak at the same time in spring, and that combination is truly delightful.
 The finishing touch?
-Roasted almond flakes, which provide a crunchy touch.
+Roasted almond slivers, which add a crunchy touch.

 This is a culinary twist on the classic asparagus à la flamande.
 The star remains juicy asparagus, poached eggs, and fresh herbs.
-The butter for the light parsley-wild garlic-hollandaise is first smok ...
+The butter for the airy parsley-wild garlic-hollandaise is first smoke ...

 Ingredients